-Another example is a chatbot for automating many IT help desk tasks, co-developed by the International Red Cross and Business & Decision, an Orange Business Services company.
+Another example is a chatbot for automating many IT help desk tasks, co-developed by the International Red Cross and Business & Decision, an Orange Business company.
 And there is an “automated suspicious email analysis tool” that crowd sources intelligence on suspecting phishing emails that have slipped through other security defenses and automatically deletes them from employees’ in-boxes.
 This was developed in partnership with a major oil and gas firm.

 What to look for in a co-innovation partner

 Co-innovation is very distinct from the “build it and they will come” approach to developing off-the-shelf products and services.
 Previously, there was the tendency to assume everyone understood the problem they needed to solve.
 In reality, there can be ambiguity around the scope of a problem, multiple paths to resolving it and the need to anticipate new problems customers will face in the future.

 A CX/UX-led (customer experience and user experience led) approach, which includes customer journey mapping, is the starting point for any co-innovation program.
 Truly listening and being open to what the customer is saying – including if it is not what was expected – are key.

 Working with start-ups